UkraineOfficial Name: Ukraine

 BLANK PASSPORT PAGES:

 TOURIST VISA REQUIRED:

-Required for stays longer than 90 days; not required for stays less than 90 days within 180-day period
+Not required for stays less than 90 days within a 180-day period

 CURRENCY RESTRICTIONS FOR ENTRY: